SemvanWijk/Vinylize_IoT/README.md

 # Vinylize_IoT

 With this guide i will show you how to control a ledstrip using a telegram bot, to simulate a digitally controlled vinyl record player.
-You wil be able to change the album and automatically switch to that albums RPM, aswell as adjusting the volume.
+You wil be able to change the LP(vinyl record) and automatically switch to that LPs RPM(revolutions per minute), aswell as adjusting the volume.
 <br /><br /><br />

-# Requirements:
+## Requirements:
 - ESP32 DevKit V1 board
 - NeoPixel LED strip
 - Wires